johnbender/writing/_posts/2012-11-23-math-envy-and-coffeescripts-foibles-2.md

 ## Matching Rules

-The abstract representation produced by the parser is simple tree structure built with Haskell types.
+The abstract representation produced by the parser is a simple tree structure built with Haskell types.
 Pattern matching can be used with the type and inference rules to produce evaluation and derivation results.
-To start let's look at a simple evaluator and derivation builder implementation.
+To start let's look at a simple evaluator and derivation builder.

 ```haskell
 -- an enumeration of each inference rule